b-lukaszuk/BS_wJ_eng/contents/translation.md

 sc(s)
 ```

-So as a final touch rewrie the amino acid sequence using the one-letter
+So as a final touch rewrite the amino acid sequence using the one-letter
 abbreviations above.
 As a result you should obtain the following sequence:

 ```jl